-Amazon has officially rolled out Alexa for Business, bringing the voice assistant into the office to improve efficiency and convenience.
-Alexa devices – the Echo, Echo Plus, Echo Dot or Tap – may have assisted in business matters before, but the company was largely focused on personal use by consumers.
+Amazon's Alexa for Business is a new way to bring voice commands to small businesses and corporate offices.
+Alexa devices – the Echo, Echo Plus, Echo Dot and Amazon Tap – may have assisted in business matters before, but the company was largely focused on personal use by consumers.
 Amazon offers other Alexa-enabled devices that may not be as perfect for business but could still be connected, including the Echo Spot, Echo Show and Echo Look.
 In 2018, Alexa was integrated into just about everything, from lawn mowers to laptops.
-In fact, the virtual assistant is so in demand these days that you can now install it on any Windows 10 computer.
-Plus, some companies, such as Acer, Asus and HP are rolling out PCs with Alexa built in, offering direct competition for Microsoft's Cortana.
+In fact, the virtual assistant is so in demand, it can now be installed on any Windows 10 computer.
+Plus, companies such as Acer, Asus and HP are rolling out PCs with Alexa built in, offering direct competition for Microsoft's Cortana.

 With Alexa for Business, Amazon packed more features into Alexa so that it can support an office environment.
 It added shared devices, which are public devices anyone can use.
-This model allows for easy communication in the workplace and a removal of hum-drum corporate tasks, like ordering new printer paper, turning on video conferencing equipment, setting reminders, joining video calls, reporting broken equipment and giving office directions – Alexa can take care of it all in half the time, at least according to Amazon.
+This model allows for easy communication in the workplace and a removal of humdrum corporate tasks, like ordering new printer paper, turning on videoconferencing equipment, setting reminders, joining video calls, reporting broken equipment and giving office directions – Alexa can take care of it all in half the time, according to Amazon.

 Before this new business version of Alexa, workers could easily integrate their personal Alexa device into their office flow by setting up skills, integrating their email or calendar through IFTT, or managing to-do lists.
-But now those benefits expand beyond the single, personal devices of employees.
+Now those benefits expand beyond the single, personal devices of employees.
 While workers can bring in their own devices, they can be linked with their company's Alexa for Business account so they can access all the private skills and features built by the business.